 All candidates will be individually interviewed.
-Candidates are interviewed face-to-face or, if they can verify their ID and Right to Work digitally, via video call by one of the Recruitment Consultants, who are trained in safer recruitment interview techniques and are qualified and experienced in selecting and supplying a candidate to an education setting.
-A written interview report is filled in during the interview.
+Candidates are interviewed face-to-face or, if they can verify their ID and Right to Work digitally, via video call by one of our Recruitment Consultants or Support Consultants, who are all trained in safer recruitment interview techniques and are qualified and experienced in selecting and supplying a candidate to an education setting.
+A written interview report is completed during the interview.
 Candidates are asked questions on their:

 - Knowledge of the National Curriculum,

 - Knowledge of their specialist subject area,

 - Knowledge and understanding of Safeguarding and Child Protection

 - Commitment to equal opportunities,

 - IT skills,

 - Classroom management experience and

 - Teaching techniques or skills relevant to the role

+- Additional relevant skills and experiences